slonigiraf/grant-proposals/ipfs-open-grant-giraf.md

 The use of Filecoin in the GIRAF system could potentially lead to increased demand for Filecoin storage and raise awareness of the platform.
 The GIRAF project could help showcase the potential uses of Filecoin and the benefits of decentralized systems.
 By providing a successful example of a decentralized system in action, the GIRAF project could help raise awareness of Filecoin and potentially attract more users and developers to the platform.

+The GIRAF project code will be extensively used in our main project, [Slonigiraf](https://github.com/slonigiraf/whitepaper/blob/main/slon/ENG.md), which is a tool designed for the creation of digital recommendation letters and diplomas.
+The essence of the lawmaking process is the coordination of various companies and educational organizations in determining the skills that need to be assessed and the appropriate methods of assessment for those skills.

-As a new project, we are faced with the challenge of creating a user experience that is simple and intuitive for people who may not be familiar with our system.
+We are faced with the challenge of creating a user experience that is simple and intuitive for people who may not be familiar with our system.
 We are working hard to design a user interface that is easy to understand and use, even for those with no prior knowledge or experience with decentralized systems or blockchain technology.

 ## Deliverables